Mary Kane

-Mary D. Kane (born March 10, 1962) is an American attorney from Maryland who was the Republican candidate for Lieutenant Governor in 2010, as the running mate of Bob Ehrlich.
-In October 2011, Kane became the President and CEO of Sister Cities International.
+Mary D. Kane (born March 10, 1962) is an American attorney from Maryland who was the Republican candidate for lieutenant governor in 2010, as the running mate of Bob Ehrlich.
+In October 2011, Kane became the president and CEO of Sister Cities International.
 Sister Cities International is a nonprofit organization for individual sister cities, counties, and states across the United States.
 Kane also sits on the board of Suburban Hospital, a member of Johns Hopkins Medicine and Mount St. Mary's University.

 Education

 She graduated from Mount St. Mary's University in Emmitsburg, Maryland, with a BS in Business and Finance in 1984.
 After staying at home for 9 years to raise her three children, she went back to school and received her J.D. from the Catholic University of America's Columbus School of Law in Washington, D.C. in 1999.

-In 2016, she became the first woman to chair the board of trustees for her alma mater, Mount St. Mary's University, during a very tumultuous time in the institution's history.
+In 2016, she became the first woman to chair the board of trustees for her alma mater, Mount St. Mary's University.

 Political career

 Kane ran unsuccessfully as Republican candidate for the Maryland House of Delegates in District 15 in 2002.
 She also ran unsuccessfully for the Montgomery County Council in 2000.

 She served as Secretary of State of Maryland from August 2, 2005, to January 17, 2007.
-Kane was the fourth woman, and first Republican woman, to hold the Secretary of State office in Maryland.
-During her tenure she also served as the Chair of the Governor's Subcabinet for International Affairs and as a Member on the Governor's Executive Council, the Governor's Interagency Council for the Nonprofit Sector, the Governor's Commission on Maryland Military Monuments, and the Board of State Canvassers.
+Kane was the fourth woman, and first Republican woman, to hold the secretary of state office in Maryland.
+During her tenure she also served as the chair of the Governor's Subcabinet for International Affairs and as a member of the Governor's Executive Council, the Governor's Interagency Council for the Nonprofit Sector, the Governor's Commission on Maryland Military Monuments, and the Board of State Canvassers.

-As Secretary of State, Kane was instrumental in the passage of the legislation establishing the Maryland "Safe at Home" program for victims of domestic violence in 2006.
+As secretary of state, Kane was instrumental in the passage of the legislation establishing the Maryland "Safe at Home" program for victims of domestic violence in 2006.

-Before that, she was Deputy Secretary of State and Chief Legal Counsel (2003–2005).
+Before that, she was deputy secretary of state and chief legal counsel (2003–2005).